Robert A. Heinlein, the person

 Robert kept extensive records and files for business purposes and also for his writing.
 In addition, he kept personal letters, family photo albums, scrapbooks and the like.
 After a time this collection grew to be a burden, but a valuable burden.
 He and Ginny donated all their files to the University of California at Santa Cruz.
 At first a portion of the files were kept there and then after Ginny’s passing all files are there.

 The archived letters were intended to be kept sealed until 2038, but the Heinlein Prize Trust has made pdfs of the letters available for anyone to download (for a small fee of course).
-Most all of Robert and Ginny’s files have been scanned and are available at this [Link: http://www.heinleinarchives.net/ ].
+Most all of Robert and Ginny’s files have been scanned and are available at this [https://www.heinleinarchives.org/ ].
 The photo albums and scrapbooks contain many pictures of Leslyn and Ginny and the Heinlein family.
 And there’s lots of information about Robert’s life in his correspondence.

 The Virginia Edition published three volumes of Heinlein’s letters in print form — over 1.2 million words.
 One volume consists entirely of both sides of the correspondence between Heinlein and John W. Campbell over almost thirty years.